openpool/openpool-core-unity/README.md

 # UnityModule
 - This is the sample effect program created using Unity.
 - This does not require Pro version of Unity (Standard version is enough to build).

+# License
+Each module has its own license.
+Please check each project directory.